xinlin-z/toc4github/README.md

 ## Command Line Usage

-Insert a placeholder `{tocy}` in the proper line of README.md, then:
+Insert a placeholder `{tocy}` in the proper line of README.md, this is the start line of TOC, then run:

 ``` shell
 $ python3 -m tocy <path/to/README.md>
 ```

+Now, the placeholder is replaced by TOC, markdown file is updated.

 You can also use `--dryrun` to check the generated TOC first:

 ``` shell
 $ python3 -m tocy --dryrun <path/to/README.md>
 ```

+This would only print out TOC, nothing is changed.

 > If no placeholder found in README.md, dryrun is True!
 If more than one placeholders found, the last one take effect!
 Placehoder should be a